 - Add the host to the Object base and/or add it to a group: this option allows creating a host and/or adding it to a group from a log file.
-As such, a host that has been identified as vulnerable can, for example, be added to a group with a strengthened protection profile. (cf. Technical Note Collaborative security).

-This option appears on fields that contain IP addresses (source, destination) or object. - This option appears on fields that contain IP addresses (source, destination) or object names (source name, destination name).
+As such, a host that has been identified as vulnerable can, for example, be added to a group with a strengthened protection profile. (cf. Technical Note Collaborative security). - This option appears on fields that contain IP addresses (source, destination) or object names (source name, destination name).
 A window will appear, in which you can: - · Save the object in the database if it is an IP address, - Select the appropriate object if the IP address corresponds to several objects, - Add it to an existing group.
 This group may correspond to a quarantine of predefined vulnerable objects. - Add the URL to a group: this option allows adding a URL to a group from a log file.
 As such, URLs that have been identified as malicious or undesirable may, for example, be added to a customized group that will be subject to URL filtering.
 This option appears on fields that contain URLs (destination name).
 A window will appear, enabling: - URLs to be added to an existing group.
 This group may correspond to a category of prohibited URLs, for example.